Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Experiments

 In our experiments, we evaluate the proposed method along two dimensions: (1) the quality of the synthetic data generated by augmentation, and (2) the utility of the augmented data for downstream clinical tasks, assessed through model training and zero-shot/few-shot inference.
 The corresponding evaluation metrics are as follows.

 \paragraph{Quality of the Synthetic Data} \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item Preservation Rate (PR) (i.e., how many medical entities are preserved during augmentation.
-Higher is better), where \(\mathcal{E}_{\text{orig}}\) is the set of medical entities in the original data, \(\mathcal{E}_{\text{aug}}\) is the set of medical entities in the synthetic data~\citep{liu-etal-2024-benchmarking}.

-\item Hallucination Rate (HR) (i.e., how many irrelevant medical entities not existing in the original data are generated.
+Higher is better). \(\mathcal{E}_{\text{orig}}\) is the set of medical entities in the original data, \(\mathcal{E}_{\text{aug}}\) is the medical entities in the synthetic data~\citep{liu-etal-2024-benchmarking}. \item Hallucination Rate (HR) (i.e., how many irrelevant medical entities not existing in the original data are generated.
 Lower is better.)~\citep{liu-etal-2024-benchmarking}

 \end{itemize}